Library Science, M.S.

 • A bachelor’s degree and have a minimum undergraduate grade point average (GPA) of 3.0.

-• Three professional letters of recommendation from former instructors or library employers describing the applicant's academic ability or current knowledge of the field.
+• One professional letter of recommendation, and can include any additional optional letters of recommendation, from former instructors or library employers describing the applicant's academic ability or current knowledge of the field.

 • A writing sample in the form of a written personal statement not to exceed 1000 words.
 Personal statements generated by artificial intelligence will not be accepted.